The OVCRI provides a range of resources for pre-tenure and tenured faculty, including:

 Our services for faculty include, but are certainly not limited to, advising and support regarding:

-Pre-tenure faculty are welcome to join the First Book Writing Group at any phase of the writing process (e.g., early revision stages, preparing a proposal, making inquiries to publishers).
+Pre-tenure faculty, specialized faculty, and postdoctoral research associates are welcome to join the First Book Writing Group at any phase of the writing process (e.g., early revision stages, preparing a proposal, making inquiries to publishers).
 Faculty do not need to be in their first year to participate.
 There are two sessions in the fall semester (November and December); the remaining three sessions are held in the spring.
+Faculty in the arts and social sciences (and other fields that may not require a tenure book) are most welcome to participate in the group.

 The following suggestions can assist you in finding colleagues who share your research interests—or with particular areas of expertise—who could be potential collaborators on campus initiatives as well as external funding opportunities.
 These suggestions might also provide some avenues for furthering and supporting your research:

-Locating Potential Collaborators and/or Internal Research Support The following is an incomplete list of internal resources related to research.
+The following is an incomplete list of internal resources related to research.
 Referring to these websites can be a helpful way to locate colleagues who share your research interests.
-Some of these sites feature research funding oppportunities and faculty recipients.
+Some of these sites feature research funding opportunities and faculty recipients.

 The following articles and guidelines may be helpful in crafting a proposal narrative.
 While some of the articles are contest-specific, the advice given is relevant to proposal writers in all disciplines and fields.